s8sato/kyodoku/docs/spec.md

 * When an ISBN’s voice channel reaches the configured participant threshold, the session is considered *active*.
   * Threshold defaults to **1** participant and can be overridden via the `READING_SESSION_ACTIVATION_THRESHOLD` environment variable.
 * Notify all users who have that ISBN on their watchlist via DM.
-  * DM message includes links to the ISBN text discussion thread (if present) and the active voice channel.
+  * DM message includes links to the ISBN text discussion channel (if present) and the active voice channel.

 ---